AmpersandJS/ampersand-view-switcher/README.md

 What might you do with it?
 - build a page container for your app.
 - build a system for managing display of modals in your single page app.
-- When you want to animate a transition between showing any two views.
+- animate a transition between showing any two views.

 What it does
 - Takes an instantiated view and renders it in the container.